 The problem of course is that like magicians, cybercriminals always come up with new tricks.
 But in cybercrime, the delight and laughter comes from the threat actor at the victim’s expense.

 The Agari Fall ’19 release trains machine learning on this problem.
-Using our highly innovative identify graph to detect convergence or divergence to known emails and sending behavior, Agari detects these ever-evolving attacks in a way humans and legacy systems cannot because it’s looking for good behavior, not bad signatures.
+Using our highly innovative identity graph to detect convergence or divergence to known emails and sending behavior, Agari detects these ever-evolving attacks in a way humans and legacy systems cannot because it’s looking for good behavior, not bad signatures.